Devika836/Data-Analysis-using-power-bi/README.md

 Product_sales Analysis.pbix

 ### Features
-.Interactive filters and slicers,
+Interactive filters and slicers,
-.Changes in increase/decrease of the sales
+Changes in increase/decrease of the sales

 #Tools used:
-.Power Bi,
+Power Bi,
-.Excel
+Excel

 # To view the project
 Download the .pbix file and open it in Power BI Desktop